4 Research Backed Heart Health Supplements

 Intense exercises like sprinting, demand additional energy from the body.
 This need for additional energy produces additional lactates, which can increase muscle pain.
 Arginine supplementation enhances exercise endurance while it reduces the heart rate and circulating lactates.

 L-Arginine is found in protein-rich foods such as meat and fish.
 The average Western daily diet contains 5 grams of l-Arginine, much of which comes from red meat consumption.
 Ray & Terry generally recommend 3-6 grams of arginine per day.
+To watch a video of Terry describing the benefits of L-arginine, click here.

 Note: Ray Kurzweil + Terry Grossman recommend that people who have recently suffered a myocardial infarction (heart attack) not take arginine supplementation.